eSIM not working: How to troubleshoot and fix common issues

 Manually select a network

-Sometimes, automatic network selection doesn’t choose the best available network. \try manually selecting a different network to see if coverage or speeds improve.
+Sometimes automatic network selection doesn’t choose the best available network.
+An iPhone eSIM not working on automatic selection will sometimes connect once you pick a network yourself, so try selecting a different one to see if coverage or speeds improve.

 The process for doing so differs depending on your device: